 Eastern Pacific Shipping is said to have inked a landmark newbuilding contract in China’s renminbi (RMB).

-Multiple shipbuilding sources said the Idan Ofer-led company has opted to use Chinese yuan to pay for the six ultra-large ethane carriers at Jiangnan Shipyard.
+Multiple shipbuilding sources said the Idan Ofer-led company has opted to use Chinese yuan to pay for six ultra-large ethane carriers at Jiangnan Shipyard.

 One shipping source said the RMB-based ULECs contract is the first-ever non-US dollar shipbuilding deal for Eastern Pacific.